 Guidelines for Becoming a Peer Mentor

-Starting college is a major step for new students, and the transition often times becomes overwhelming and confusing.
+Starting college is a major step for new students, and the transition can be overwhelming and confusing.
 The Peer Mentor program was established to help new students make a successful start to college.
-Peer Mentors will begin working with students before they even enroll at Ohlone, informing them of the opportunities available at the college and providing campus tours.
-They will then follow Mentees throughout the enrollment process, orientation, and their first year of college.
+Peer Mentors will begin working with students before they even enroll at Ohlone, informing them of the opportunities available at the college and providing campus tours, and continue working with them during Orientation.

 Qualifications for Peer Mentors